smd67/youtube_scraper/README.md

 The project is divided into frontend and backend code.

 ## Frontend
 The frontend is implemented using Javascript and Vue.
 It runs in a docker container.
-The frontend implements the user interface only and relies on REST caslls to the backend to access data.
+The frontend implements the user interface only and relies on REST calls to the backend to access data.

 ## Backend
 The backend code is written in python and uses Fast API to implement a REST endpoint.
 The backend also runs in a Docker container.
 The backend code uses the google-api-python-client package to query the YouTube data API and access information about YouTube videos.
 It uses the NLTK library to do sentiment analysis and fuzzy-wuzzy to determine relevance of a channel.

 ## How to build and run
 This project uses docker compose to build and deploy the frontend and backend containers.
 The DEVELOPER_KEY is and environmental variable for your YouTube
 API key.

 ```
+export DEVELOPER_KEY=<your api key>
 docker compose build --build-arg DEVELOPER_KEY=$DEVELOPER_KEY
 docker compose up
 ```